 As the squat deepens, the powerful quadriceps (“quads”) take charge.
 As the name implies, the quads are a four-headed monster consisting of the vastus lateralis on the outside of the thigh; the vastus intermedius, which runs deeply up the center of the leg; the rectus femoris at the front of the thigh; and the vastus medialis that is shaped like a teardrop.
 Each one of these four heads gets worked over by squatting; in fact, squats are considered by most as the absolute best way to blast the quads, giving them no choice but to strengthen.

 We’re not done yet.
 The semitendinosus, semimembranosus and biceps femoris are the trio that resides in the rear of the thigh and are called the hamstrings.
 Squats work them as well…just grab the back of your leg when you are squatting and feel the muscles contracting.

 At the bottom of a squat, the ankles flex, which activates and strengthens the shin muscle (anterior tibilais).
 Finally, as you push back up, both muscles of the calves (gastrocnemius and soleus) are worked, along with the smaller muscles and tendons of the ankles and feet.
 Squats work all of these muscles harmoniously, in a natural way.
-When it comes to running, jumping, sitting down, standing up, pushing or pulling, they all require a bend at the hips…exactly like squats.
+When it comes to running, jumping, sitting down, standing up, pushing or pulling, they all require a bend at the hips… precisely like squats.

 The Many Benefits of Squats